-The stated class hours for the didactic and simulation portion of the curriculum are found on the student Google calendar.
+The stated class hours for the didactic and simulation portion of the curriculum are found in each course syllabus.
 In observance of these posted times, students and all faculty who are scheduled to teach will be expected to be present at the scheduled start time, except when otherwise approved by the curriculum committee and the faculty.
 This is not intended to impede the flexibility that faculty may appropriately demonstrate in conducting their courses.
 Faculty has the latitude to allow students to study in their groups or work on special projects; however, that time must be defined and structured, and faculty should be available to assist and facilitate students in their learning activities.

 Assessments are usually scheduled to begin at 9:00 a.m.
-Start times for the team assessment and assessment review will be clearly communicated to the students in accordance with the Assessment Policy.
-On the scheduled remediation day, times for remediation review and reassessments will be communicated to students in accordance with the Assessment Policy.
+Start times and days for the team assessment, postassessment review, additional learning opportunity (ALO), and reassessment will be clearly communicated by the Office of Academic Affairs to the students in accordance with the Assessment Policy.

-The scheduled dates for assessments and reassessments are set prior to the beginning of the academic year and appear in the course syllabus.
-These dates are communicated to students via the calendar, email, canvas and/or verbally in class.
+The scheduled dates for assessments and reassessments appear in the course syllabus.
+These dates are also communicated to students via the calendar, email, canvas and/or verbally in class.
+These dates may be subject to change.